-Run a Docker container with its dependencies in Codefresh infrastructure
+Run a Docker container with its dependencies inside a pipeline

 The composition step runs a Docker Composition as a means to execute finite commands in a more complex interaction of services.